 We incur research and development costs during the process of researching and developing our technologies and future offerings.
 Our research and development costs consist primarily of non-capitalizable engineering fees for both employees and consultants related to our website and future product offerings, email and other tools that are utilized for client related services and outreach.
-During the years ended December 31, 2018 and 2017, research and development costs were \$751,233 and \$356,047, respectively.
+During the year ended December 31, 2019 and 2018, research and development costs were \$749,630 and \$751,233, respectively.

-Stock-Based Compensation
+Stock Based Compensation